 Historically, people generally started to look towards the future and imagined a world where robotics’ invention became more advanced.
 This innovation inspired a generation of sci-fi writers and artists to predict the future, starting with a science fiction novel by Philip K. Dick: Do Androids Dream of Electric Sheep (1968).
 It would also be impossible to mention every original piece of Cyberpunk art for a better understanding of its development through the decades in modern design; they are Ridley Scott’s Blade Runner (1982), William Gibson’s Neuromancer (1984), Akira (1988), Snatcher (1988), The Matrix (1999), and Mondo 2000 magazine (1980-1990).

 When you think about the Cyberpunk trend, you probably visualize neon lights, skyscrapers, and dystopian decorations.
 Those are all true, but Cyberpunk is more than that.
 It is a decadent cultural movement covering film, fashion, and design—all born from a sci-fi sub-genre.
 The colors associated with cyberpunk are usually dark with light colors to give designs a futurist glowing touch.
-The main options are pink and blue with their various combinations of neon colors, terminal colors (classic phosphor green/amber on black), golds/yellow/oranges with blue/violets, hints of greens, and greyscale.
+The main options are pink and blue with various combinations of neon colors, terminal colors (classic phosphor green/amber on black), golds/yellow/oranges with blue/violets, hints of greens, and greyscale.

 Retrofuturism is a term that refers to how predictions of design from the future were standing in the first era and how some modern-day aesthetics combine futuristic technology and retro design.
 Also, around this time, retrofuturism began to develop its second interpretation: the intentional use of old-school designs in contemporary aesthetics to create entirely new genres.

 Traditionally, This era was full of many artistic movements of what the future would hold regarding technological improvements.
 Science-fiction, as a genre, had only become popularized in the 1940s and 1950s.
 Writers and artists directly inspire the first trend of retrofuturism by making filmmakers in the pre-1960s and 1970s (e.g., in magazines like Science and Invention), science fiction, novels, and stories.
 Steampunk, a term applying both to the reprojection of futuristic technology into an alternative Victorian age and applying neo-Victorian styles to modern technology, is a highly successful version of this trend.
-By the time of the 1970s, this design trend had progressed quickly, as phenomena like the first test-tube baby and the personal computer’s popularization forced society to ponder these aggressive and technological changes.
+By the 1970s, this design trend had progressed quickly, as phenomena like the first test-tube baby and the personal computer’s popularization forced society to ponder these aggressive and technological changes.

 Retrofuturism turned around earlier eras making predictions of future technology.
 Now, time also includes new design aesthetics combining past design trends.
 Retrofuturism creates a very stiff contrast that points to many exciting opportunities.
 This trend has so many characters, like retro or classic design touches, grungy, faded aesthetics, futuristic design touches, rounded geometric shapes, energetic colors, the appearance of machines and technology.